Are you wondering how to organize your life and how to declutter? Here are 6 different ways to declutter your life.

 I’m guessing a lot of these things will be donations, but finding trash around the house is great too.

-Additionally, I realize that once you’ve worked on how to declutter and obtained more simplicity, it will become harder to find full ags of things to get rid of.
+Once you’ve worked on how to declutter and obtained more simplicity, it will become harder to find full bags of things to get rid of and you can move on to maintenance mode.

 I hope I get to that point soon…

-In the minimalism challenge I’ll be doing over the next month or more, the organization is mostly structured around areas of my physical spaces and my life.
+In the minimalism challenge I did, the organization was mostly structured around areas of my physical spaces and my life.

 List the rooms and areas in your life that you want to declutter and decide on a rough schedule for going through them.